smshiverick/bigdata-applications-analytics-F17/README.md

    - Sean M. Shiverick
    hid:
    - 335
-   title: Big Health Data from Wearable Electronic Sensors and the Internet of Things
+   title: Big Health Data from Wearable Electronic Sensors and the Treatment of Opioid Addiction
-   abstract: This paper reviews literature and research on the use Wearable Electronic Sensors (WES) to collect vital health information, and how sensor devices in smart homes and appliances will be used for the collection and monitoring of health data from patients.
+   abstract: This paper reviews the use of wearable electronic biosensors (WES) to collect vital health data in the treatment of opioid addiction.
    url: https://github.com/bigdata-i523/hid335/blob/master/paper2.tex
    type: LaTex
    status: in progress